MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-UnifiedGroup.md

 ### -Name
 This parameter has been deprecated and is no longer used.

-Previously, if you specified a value for this parameter, a random GUID value was added and used as the Name property value for the Microsoft 365 Group \("Name\_\<RandomGUID\>"\).
-Now, the value of the Name property is populated by the Alias parameter value and the ExternalDirectoryObjectId property value ("Alias\_\<ExternalDirectoryObjectId\>"\).
+Previously, if you specified a value for this parameter, a random GUID value was added and used as the Name property value for the Microsoft 365 Group (`Name_<RandomGUID>`).
+Now, the value of the Name property is populated by the Alias parameter value and the ExternalDirectoryObjectId property value (`<Alias>_<ExternalDirectoryObjectId>`).

 ```yaml
 Type: String